Stories of Facial Disfigurement

 The victim ran to a neighbor's apartment to find help after her friends left her knocked out, bleeding, and blinded on her living room floor.
 The brutality of the incident is even more appalling because Elisa had been friends with her attackers since childhood.

-After falling into a deep depression and contemplating suicide due to the fact that not only did her friends attack her and leave her for dead, but she was afraid of being scared for life.
+After falling into a deep depression and contemplating suicide due to the fact that not only did her friends attack her and leave her for dead, but she was afraid of being scarred for life.

 Elisa discovered she was pregnant while in her most depressed state, and found a reason to live and move on with her life.